Computershare (ASX:CPU): The Unsung Hero of Market Infrastructure

 Global Capital Markets

 As we move towards globalisation, most companies today are operating across diverse markets and jurisdictions.
 They are a global leader in providing services, taking care of the mechanics of holding investments such as securities in cross-border movements, and around the world.
 These services include dual listings, cross-border share transfers, and international custody solutions, providing companies with the tools to manage their investor base across multiple jurisdictions.
-Computershare’s global reach provides additional flexibility when managing assets for investors, allowing you to more easily buy, sell, and transfer shares internationally.
+Computershare’s global reach provides additional flexibility when managing assets for investors, allowing you (yes, you as an individual investor) to more easily buy, sell, and transfer shares internationally.

 The Future of Computershare